shibedrill/oxidefetch/README.md

 - Add host system name detection such as "Windows Subsystem for Linux", "IdeaPad 3", "Dell Optiplex", etc.
 - Add package count/package manager detection
 - Crosstest on more distributions to verify `sys.name()` outputs
+- Refactor GPU detection logic into separate crate, remove dependencies on `sh` and `lspci`
 #### Distant future:
 - More extensible user configuration for entry formatting